Yunel Escobar: Early life

-Escobar was born on November 2, 1982 in Havana, Cuba.
-Brayan Peña, a former teammate of Escobar with the Atlanta Braves, was his best friend growing up in Cuba, with the two boys often playing on the same team and sharing bats, gloves, and cleats.
+Escobar was born on November 2, 1982, in Havana, Cuba.
+Brayan Peña, a former teammate of Escobar with the Atlanta Braves, was his good friend growing up in Cuba, with the two boys often playing on the same team and sharing bats, gloves, and cleats.

 In 2004, Escobar defected from Cuba by sea, and landed in the Florida Keys.

 Career

 Atlanta Braves

 The Braves drafted Escobar in the second round of the 2005 draft, 75th overall.
 "We saw him as a premium talent", said Roy Clark, Atlanta's scouting director.
 "A lot of clubs didn't feel that they had enough background [on him]."
 Former Braves general manager John Schuerholz said he does not hesitate when he finds a Cuban who fits his team's needs.
 "I'm not a politician", Schuerholz said.
 "I'm a baseball general manager.
 We look for baseball talent wherever we can find it.
 And wherever it is, we go after it."
 Escobar's tense relationship with Cuban authorities in the aftermath of Peña's defection had limited his exposure to major league scouts.
 With little more than a few off-season workouts to draw upon, most teams were reluctant to take a chance on Escobar.
 The Braves, however, spoke with Peña, who had been called up to the majors to play for the Braves only days before Escobar was drafted in the 2005 draft.
 Braves officials asked Peña countless questions about everything from Escobar's skill set to his command of English to his family background.
 "The best recommendation we got was from Brayan", Clark says.
 Escobar received a $475,000 signing bonus.

 After being drafted and signed by the Braves in 2005, Yunel began in the Appalachian League with Danville, hitting .400 with two homers.

 Escobar played the entire 2006 season in Double-A Mississippi and was selected to All-Star Futures Game.
 His performance in Mississippi was somewhat disappointing with a few bright spots.
 Escobar showed good plate discipline with 59 walks against just 77 strikeouts.
 This led to a strong .361 on-base percentage.
 However, Escobar saw his power numbers drop.
 His slugging percentage fell to .346 (it was .470 in 2005) and his OPS went from .828 to .707.
 Throughout these struggles, Escobar developed a contentious relationship with manager, Jeff Blauser.
 His talent reasserted itself with a strong performance in the Arizona Fall League.

 Escobar had a very strong spring training for the Braves in 2007 before being sent down to Triple-A Richmond to start the season.
 Escobar set the Triple-A International League on fire during his short stint there during the first two months of the 2007 season.
 In 46 games, Escobar hit .333 with a .379 OBP and a .456 SLG.
-Escobar made his major league debut on June 2, 2007 against the Chicago Cubs at third base.
+Escobar made his major league debut on June 2, 2007, against the Chicago Cubs at third base.